Equity, Diversity, Inclusion, and Indigenous Reconciliation

-The Grove Hubs is currently creating an equity, diversity, inclusion, and Indigenous reconciliation (EDIIR) framework, which will be implemented at all hub sites once completed.
+The Grove Hubs has created an equity, diversity, inclusion, and Indigenous reconciliation (EDIIR) framework, which is being implemented at all hub sites.

 QR Code for the EDIIR Report

 Learn about the different terms used in the EDIIR framework below.